SHARE THE TRAILS

 Group rides – if you are riding in a group and pass another trail user, let them know how many riders are behind you, “four more behind” or “four back” works well

 Don’t create shortcuts or easier options – some sections of trail are purposefully difficult to challenge and improve your skills.
-Finding a line through or over the obstacle offers the sense of achievement, that is unbeatable.
-Trail building is our job
+Finding a line through or over the obstacle offers a sense of achievement, that is unbeatable.
+Trail building is our job.